jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 > Garbage in and garbage out.
 Good data trains good models.

 For research projects, search for academic datasets.
 Collect samples for custom datasets may not be difficult.
-However, building custom datasets require careful data cleaning and require significant resource to produce quality dataset.
+However, building custom datasets require careful data cleaning and require a significant effort to produce quality dataset.
 Bad quality data creates bad models.
 Academic datasets are pre-filtered and cleaner for training.
 There are published model performance that you can reference for your progress.
 If you have more than one options, select the one with the highest quality samples for your target category.

-For real life problems, we need samples originated from the problem domains.
+For real-life problems, we need samples originated from the problem domains.
 Smaller projects rarely collect as many samples comparing with academic datasets.
 Apply transfer learning if needed.
-Many projects collect samples by clawing data from web sites.
+Many projects collect samples by clawing data from websites.
 The quality of the samples varies.
 Some samples are not relevant.
 Even we collect Manga tagged as single females, we filter out about 10% of our crawled data.

 I re-visit the progress on the Manga colorization when I write this article.
 Deepcolor was inspired by PaintsChainer.
 We did not spend much time on PaintsChainer when we started the project.
 But I am glad to play them a visit.
 (Feb.
 2018).